Overview

 d) Other methods prescribed by the Commission.

 The commission prepares an annual schedule for the candidate selection process.
-It also mentions the details of the selection process at various stages from the determination of the percentage of vacancies.
+It also mentions the details of the selection process at various stages, starting with determining the percentage of vacancies.

-After receiving the request to fill the vacant post from the concerned body, the Public Service Commission determines the number of posts to fill the post according to the relevant laws and regulations.
+After receiving the request to fill the vacant post from the concerned body, the Public Service Commission determines the number of posts to fill according to the relevant laws and regulations.

-In this way, after the number of posts is determined, the Commission's website will publish weekly bulletins published every Wednesday and advertisements in the Gorkhapatra National Daily.
-At the time of advertisement, applications are invited with a deadline of 21 days and additional 7 days for conducting the open internal competitive examination.
-After the advertisement for the open and internal competitive examination is published, the online application for the advertised post is collected from the Commission's regional directorate, zonal office, and application management center.
+This way, after the number of posts is determined, the Commission's website will publish weekly bulletins every Wednesday and advertisements in the Gorkhapatra National Daily.
+At the time of advertisement, applications are invited with a deadline of 21 days and an additional 7 days for conducting the open internal competitive examination.
+After the ad for the open and internal competitive examination is published, the online application for the advertised post is collected from the Commission's regional directorate, zonal office, and application management center.
 After scrutinizing the applications received for the advertised posts, admit cards are issued to the candidates to join the examination.

-In order to maintain fairness and accuracy in the selection process, the Commission has adopted a policy of neutrality by adopting a system in which the officials involved in the written examination and interview cannot know each other's work and actions in the preparation of question papers, revision of question papers, examination of answer sheets, the conduct of interviews and interviews.
+In order to maintain fairness and accuracy in the selection process, the Commission has adopted a policy of neutrality by adopting a system in which the officials involved in the written examination and interview cannot know each other's work and actions in preparing question papers, revising question papers, examining answer sheets, and conducting interviews.

-In the process of carrying out the said tasks, the experts of the relevant subject will be sent to prepare the question papers required for conducting the examination of the relevant service group and post, and the set of question papers will be received secretly, from the sets of raw question papers, they will again prepare at least 5 sets of preparatory question papers for the other experts of the same subject.
-The set will be kept with a separate signal number and during the conduct of the examination, a set of question papers selected by the Honorable Chairman of the Commission based on the signal number will be used.
+In the process of carrying out the said tasks, the experts of the relevant subject will be sent to prepare the question papers required for examining the relevant service group and post.
+The set of question papers will be received secretly, from the sets of raw question papers, they will again prepare at least 5 sets of preparatory question papers for the other experts of the same subject.
+The set will be kept with a separate signal number.
+During the examination, a set of question papers will be selected by the Honorable Chairman of the Commission based on the signal number.

-The highest confidentiality is maintained in the exam as there is a practice of keeping the first code in the answer sheets received after conducting the written examination and assigning the second code to the official of another branch.
+The highest confidentiality is maintained in the exam, as it is a practice to keep the first code in the answer sheets received after conducting the written examination, and assign the second code to the official of another branch.

-Candidates who are selected for the interview will be interviewed with the involvement of experts in the relevant subject and the marks given by one will be given secretly so that the other will not see them.
-Such marks will be opened only at the time of the candidate's merit order and recommendation.
-In addition to this, the marks obtained by the candidate in the written test will not be known during the interview and will be sent only at the time of merit order and recommendation.
+Experts in the relevant subject will interview candidates selected for the interview.
+The marks given by one expert will be kept secret so that the others will not see them.
+Such marks will be opened only during the candidate's merit order and recommendation.
+In addition, the marks obtained by the candidate in the written test will not be known during the interview and will be sent only at the time of merit order and recommendation.

-The Public Service Commission has been updating the list of experts and experts from time to time for the work of the commission, such as question paper preparation, question paper revision, answer book examination, interviews, psychological personality test, curriculum development, etc.
+The Public Service Commission has been updating the list of experts periodically for the commission's work, such as question paper preparation, question paper revision, answer book examination, interviews, psychological personality test, curriculum development, etc.

 The commission appoints them secretly for a specific type of selection work.
-The commission has already started the process of Screening Test for certain posts, in which candidates are more involved.
+The commission has already started the Screening Test process for certain posts, in which candidates are more involved.
 It has been arranged that only those who pass the preliminary stage examination can participate in the main examination.

-After the final selection of candidates from the open competition, in the case of gazetted civil service posts, in the case of posts under the Ministry of General Administration and under separate laws and regulations, there is a provision to recommend to the agency that administers such services.
+After the final selection of candidates from the open competition, in the case of gazetted civil service posts and posts under the Ministry of General Administration and separate laws and regulations, there is a provision to recommend to the agency that administers such services.
 If the candidate chooses the same office, there is a provision that the one with the higher qualification should be recommended first.

-When sending a letter of recommendation to the relevant body for an appointment, there is a provision to send one copy of the application form of the concerned candidate and copies of the certificates submitted along with it.
+When sending a letter of recommendation to the relevant body for an appointment, there is a provision to send one copy of the candidate's application form and copies of the certificates submitted.

-In the case of security agencies and other government services/organized organizations, the tasks from determining the percentage to conducting the written examination are done according to the procedures mentioned above.
+In the case of security agencies and other government services/organized organizations, the tasks from determining the percentage to conducting the written examination are done according to the abovementioned procedures.

 Address: